bihor/fp_masterquiz/README.md

 7 question types/modes available: checkbox, radio-box, select-box, yes/no, text-field, textarea, star-rating.

+jQuery is required.
+Optimized for Bootstrap 4.

 This extension is not backward compatible to myquizpoll, but there is a simple import-task for myquizpoll-questions in older versions.

+Available languages: english and german/deutsch.

 You find the documentation at typo3.org: https://docs.typo3.org/p/fixpunkt/fp-masterquiz/master/en-us/

 Changes in version 3.2.0:
 - Every question can now be set to be optional.
 Setting template.optionalMark added (setting mandatoryMark from version 3.1.5 replaced).